CartoDB/documentation/app/content/react/guides/getting-started.md

 ```
 {{%/ bannerNote %}}

-If you want to create a template for the cloud native platform, just type:
+If you want to create a template for the CARTO 3 platform, just type:

 ```bash
 npx create-react-app my-app --template @carto/cloud-native